 Limited to 1 page, 800 words, 4 exhibits, and up to 12 references.

 Print isn’t dead.
 While online journals are increasingly cheaper and popular, their impact is limited by their obscurity and reputation, and asking life science and biomedical authors to pay up to $5,000 to get published in “gold” Open Access online journals is often a non-starter.
-Because the EAM honor society supports the Ivy League® institutions, a new print journal to publish the research of the inductees of this honor society is a reasonable endeavor, esp. where our authors pay nothing to get published.
+Because the EAM honor society supports the Ivy League institutions, a new print journal to publish the research of the inductees of this honor society is a reasonable endeavor, esp. where our authors pay nothing to get published (assuming the copyrights are transferred to the journal).

-Today’s high impact journal typically began as one generalist print publication, and after developing a good reputation, the publisher launched subspecialty journals also available online.
-After a few successful years, our new print journal similarly could launch subspecialty journals (e.g. JEAMS Chemistry, JEAMS Cardiology, JEAMS Robotics, etc.) also available online.
+Today’s prestigious high impact journal typically began as one generalist print publication, and after developing a good reputation over decades, the publisher launched subspecialty journals that were eventually also made available online.
+After a few successful years, our new print journal similarly might launch subspecialty journals (e.g. JEAMS Chemistry, JEAMS Cardiology, JEAMS Robotics, etc.) also available online.

-High impact journals have zero impact on our key readers.
-Wealthy Ivy League® alumni and other funders often lack scientific backrounds and thus rarely subscribe to those high impact journals.
+High impact journals have zero impact on our key readers who include wealthy Ivy League alumni and other check writers who often lack scientific backrounds and thus rarely subscribe to those high impact journals.
 We enjoy increasing numbers of these funding sources who rely upon our EAM honor society to identify and to vet worthy scientists and projects through our STEM competitions and our peer reviewed print journal JEAMS.

-Thus publication in the Journal of the Epsilon Alpha Mu Society (JEAMS™) is a benefit for inductees of the EAM honor society, whether or not currently possessing an Ivy League affiliation, whether or not the research was conducted at an Ivy League institution or presented at one of our Ivy League STAR (Science & Technology Awards for Research℠) competitions.
+Thus publication in the Journal of the Epsilon Alpha Mu Society (JEAMS™) is a benefit for inductees of the EAM honor society, whether or not currently possessing an Ivy League affiliation, whether or not the research was conducted at an Ivy League institution or presented at one of our society biannual meetings.

 Additionally, people from outside of the EAM community can be invited occasionally to publish columns and papers.
 Any scientist / engineer / physician / academic / student with a current Ivy League affiliation curious about the Epsilon Alpha Mu honor society is welcome to submit a resume / CV and color headshot photo to elise2017@EAMhonorsociety.org